gallochris/myhomeboydale/README.md

 Dale Carnegie is My Homeboy
 ====

-This is a project by Chris Gallo.

 If I could recommend one book to you, it would be [How to Win Friends and Influence People](http://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People) by Dale Carnegie.
 Ignore the chessy title.
 Embrace the principles and learn to be considerate.

 The site was inspired by [tomhaverfoods.com](http://tomhaverfoods.com).
 Reload the page to see all 30 principles from the book one at a time.

-Be a better human.
+And be a better human.

-Want to catch up?
-You can find me on [twitter](https://twitter.com/cjgallo).